-There are a number of doctors in each consultant team so you may not be seen by the consultant personally.
+Each Consultant leads a team of doctors, nurses and optometrists so you may not see the consultant personally at each appointment.
 However, all consultants provide expert supervision and teaching of doctors in their teams and are made aware of the management of all their patients.
 We always ensure that the doctor you see is competent and capable of providing a good quality of care.